bradpotter/backstretch-slideshow/README.md

 ## Usage

-This plugin adds a Backstretch Slideshow of three images to your home page via the WordPress Customizer.
-You can specify the home page container in which the Backstretch Slideshow will display.
+This plugin adds a Backstretch Slideshow of three images via the WordPress Customizer.
+You can specify the container in which the Backstretch Slideshow will display.
 You may also specify the Slide Duration, the Fade Duration, the Overlay Color and the Overlay Opacity.

 ## Issues